ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 ﻿# Blazor Hydra - Hosting Multiple Blazor SPAs on a single Site

 Building a green field site with a new framework is great, but we don't all get that luxury.
-What about those with a classic Razor/Server Page ASPNetCore site that they would like to migrate.
-The Big Bang is not often not feasible.
+What about those with a classic Razor/Server Page ASPNetCore site wanting to migrate where the Big Bang isn't feasible.
 You want to run most of your site in classic mode and migrate sections over in bite sized chunks.
 Maybe run a pilot on a small section first.

 This article shows you how to do just that.
 I'll describe how Blazor Server, WASM and Razor sites/applications interact, and how you can run them together on a single AspNetCore web site.

-The first half of this article  will examine the technical challenges, looking in depth at how some key bits of Blazor work.
-In the second half we'll look at a practical deployment.
+The first half of this article examines the technical challenges, looking in depth at how some key bits of Blazor work.
+In the second half we'll look at a simple practical deployment using the out-of-the-box project templates.

+## Code Repository

 **Hydra** is an implementation of the concepts discussed here and the code will be used extensively in the discussions.

-## Code Repository

 The code is in two repositories